kemanedonfack/aws-scale-wordpress/README.md

 ## Creating IAM Role for EC2 Instances

-In this section, we will create an IAM role to allow our WordPress application running on EC2 instances to securely access the S3 bucket.
-This IAM role will have the necessary permissions to perform actions such as `Get`, `List`, `GetObject`, and `PutObject` on all S3 resources.
+In this section, we will create an **IAM role** to allow our WordPress application running on EC2 instances to securely access the S3 bucket.
+This **IAM role** will have the necessary permissions to perform actions such as `Get`, `List`, `GetObject`, and `PutObject` on all S3 resources.

 ### Step 1: Creating IAM Policy for S3 Access

-First, we define an IAM policy resource to specify the permissions required for the EC2 instances to interact with the S3 bucket securely:
+First, we define an **IAM policy** resource to specify the permissions required for the EC2 instances to interact with the S3 bucket securely

 ```terraform
 resource "aws_iam_policy" "ec2_wordpress_policy" {